ManticoreGamesInc/platform-documentation/CONTRIBUTING.md

 - Add a helpful commit message and submit it!
 - Now open a pull request with your changes and fill out the template.

-**Note:** The integrated preview mode won't display advanced markdown functionality (e.g. `!!! info` blocks and our custom Markdown features won't work.
+**Note:** The integrated preview mode won't display advanced markdown functionality (for example `!!! info` blocks and our custom Markdown features won't work.
 To check out how they will end up looking on the site, open a pull request and check out the Netlify preview.

 - Our system will automatically build a version of the site for you to view live.
 - Your pull request will then be reviewed by other members of the team.
 Once it passes, it will be merged to `development` and later `production` which will make your content appear on the main site.